tysunseven/topopt-hw/index.md

 # Course Exercises

+## Download the Assignment

+[Download the assignment PDF](stage1/Exercises with An 88(99) line topology optimization code written in Matlab.pdf)

+## Completed Exercises

-Welcome to my course exercises.
-Below you will find links to each of the exercises:
+Below you will find links to each of the completed exercises:

 1. [Problem 1](stage1/problem1/index.md)
 2. [Problem 2](stage1/problem2/index.md)